bsneider/docs-as-code/docs/educational-resources/educational-resources.md

 DESIGNED FROM SCRATCH FOR SAA-C02

 I've designed the course for the new version of the AWS Certified Solutions Architect - Associate (SAA-C02) certification released on March 23rd, 2020.
 Rather than updating existing content, I've created a course which directly aligns with the new structure, products, services and architectures contained in the SAA-C02 exam.
 In addition to SAA-C02, the course provides everything you need for the older SAA-C01 exam too.
-My commitment to you is this course is up to date when you enrol, and I'll keep it that way for a single lifetime enrolment fee.
+My commitment to you is this course is up to date when you enroll, and I'll keep it that way for a single lifetime enrollment fee.
 This course is kept constantly up to date (weekly), see below for the most recent update status.

 🚨 The course is currently on update #45 (Late April 2021) and is 100% valid for the current version of the exam. 🚨"

-## IaC (Infrastructue as code)
+## IaC (Infrastructure as code)

 ### Ansible